KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 # Future implementations

+- [ ] Add support for API to host also images and Json file on the cloud allowing for a full information retrieval from other devices;

+- [ ] Add real-time information about the quaity of the generated feature map to encurage users to explore more the environment;

-- [ ] Add the option to save the pictures in a path choosen by the user;
+- [ ] Add the option to save the pictures in a path choosen by the user and to show the pictures in the image gallery;

-- [ ] Add the possibility to remove a predefined object, not only the last one;
+- [ ] Add the possibility to remove a precise object aiming at it instead of removing the last one placed;

-- [ ] Renderization of the back of the hologram;
+- [ ] Renderization of the back of the hologram to visualize holograms from every view angle;

-- [ ] Extension of the anchors survival time;
+- [ ] Extension of the anchors survival time up to 365 days;

 - [ ] Training of neural networks (NeRF);